vishalmanchanda/yv-app/integrating-microfrontend.md

-# Integrating a New Micro Frontend into the Shell Application
+# Integrating a New Micro Frontend into the Application

-This guide outlines the steps to add and integrate a new micro frontend (MFE) into the shell application.
+This guide outlines the steps to add and integrate a new micro frontend (MFE) into the Application.

 ## Prerequisites

 - Node.js and npm installed
 - Angular CLI installed
-- Access to the shell application repository
+- Access to the Application repository
 - Understanding of Module Federation concepts

 ## Step-by-Step Integration Guide